Our Team

 Bullen Agau Majuc – Administrator

 Bullen is the School’s Administrator, as well as a lecturer.
 His background is in law enforcement management and policy.
 Prior to coming to SPS, he served as an Administrative Officer with the Victoria Police’s Department of Public Support Services (Australia).
 He also worked as a Policy and Project Officer with the Victoria Police and as a Customer Service Officer with the Australian Department of Human Services in Sydney, New South Wales.
+Bullen has a Master’s of Public Policy & Management from the University of Melbourne and a Bachelor’s of Politics and International Relations from the University of Canberra.

-Administrative Assistant – Jackline Suliman Ibrahim
+Administrative Assistant – Jackline Suliman Ibrahim (on leave)

-Jackline Sulman Ibrahim serves as assistant to the Dean.
+Jackline Sulman Ibrahim serves as special assistant to the Dean.
 In this capacity she runs the front office, coordinates with stakeholders, and maintains the Schools official administrative records.
 Prior to coming to SPS, she worked with the World Food Program and UNHCR.
+Sulman is a graduate of the School of Public Service and the College of Community Studies and Rural Development, both at the University of Juba.

 Accountant – Thereza Bullen Lako